mwtaylor/Cookbook/content/recipes/cherry-clafoutis/index.md

   - Dark Cherries
   - Powdered Sugar

+ingredient_sections:
+  - section_title: Ingredients
+    section_alternatives:
+      - 12 inch
+      - 10 inch
+      - 5 inch

+"12 inch":
   ingredient_labels:
     egg: 6 eggs
     unsalted_butter: 3 tablespoons of unsalted butter
     sugar: 150 grams of sugar and more for topping while baking
     half_and_half_or_milk: 240 grams of half-and-half or whole milk
     ap_flour: 90 grams of all-purpose flour
     salt: 3 grams of salt
     flavoring: 1.5 teaspoons of almond extract
     cherry: About 3 cups of dark cherries
+    pitted_cherries: Pitted cherries
+    powdered_sugar: Powdered sugar or your favorite crunchy sugar for topping
+  egg_and_dairy_ingredients:
+    - half_and_half_or_milk
+  spice_and_seasoning_ingredients:
+    - flavoring
+  auto_ingredients:
+    - egg
+    - unsalted_butter
+    - sugar
+    - ap_flour
+    - salt
+    - cherry
+    - powdered_sugar

+"10 inch":
+  ingredient_labels:
+    egg: 4 eggs
+    unsalted_butter: 2 tablespoons of unsalted butter
+    sugar: 100 grams of sugar and more for topping while baking
+    half_and_half_or_milk: 160 grams of half-and-half or whole milk
+    ap_flour: 60 grams of all-purpose flour
+    salt: 2 grams of salt
+    flavoring: 1 teaspoons of almond extract
+    cherry: About 2 cups of dark cherries
+    pitted_cherries: Pitted cherries
+    powdered_sugar: Powdered sugar or your favorite crunchy sugar for topping
+  egg_and_dairy_ingredients:
+    - half_and_half_or_milk
+  spice_and_seasoning_ingredients:
+    - flavoring
+  auto_ingredients:
+    - egg
+    - unsalted_butter
+    - sugar
+    - ap_flour
+    - salt
+    - cherry
+    - powdered_sugar

+"5 inch":
+  ingredient_labels:
+    egg: 1 eggs
+    unsalted_butter: 1/2 tablespoons of unsalted butter
+    sugar: 25 grams of sugar and more for topping while baking
+    half_and_half_or_milk: 40 grams of half-and-half or whole milk
+    ap_flour: 15 grams of all-purpose flour
+    salt: 0.5 grams of salt
+    flavoring: 1/4 teaspoons of almond extract
+    cherry: About 1/2 cup of dark cherries
     pitted_cherries: Pitted cherries
     powdered_sugar: Powdered sugar or your favorite crunchy sugar for topping
   egg_and_dairy_ingredients:
     - half_and_half_or_milk
   spice_and_seasoning_ingredients:
     - flavoring
   auto_ingredients:
     - egg
     - unsalted_butter
     - sugar
     - ap_flour
     - salt
     - cherry
     - powdered_sugar

 yield: 6 servings when cooked in a 12" skillet, 4 in a 10" skillet, and 1 in a 5" skillet